fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Set-CsCallQueue -Identity <Call Queue GUID> -WelcomeTextToSpeechPrompt "Welcome to the call queue " -UseDefaultMusicOnHold $true
 ````

-##### Example 2 - welcome music text to speech and music on hold file
+##### Example 2

 Setup an audio file greeting and use an audio file for music on hold:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -WelcomeMusicAudioFileId <FILE ID> -MusicOnHoldAudioFileId <FILE ID>
 ````
-Note: The above example does not contain the minimum number of parameters required to create a new call queue.
+*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: